haf/expecto/README.md

   }
 ```

-Here is another example of testing with custom generated data
+Here is another example of testing with custom generated data:

 ```fsharp
 module MyApp.Tests